Jessica Mitford: Communism and left-wing politics

 Mitford and Treuhaft became active members of the Communist Party in 1943.
 Mitford spent much of the early 1950s working as executive secretary of the local Civil Rights Congress chapter.
-Through this and her husband's legal practice, she was involved in a number of civil rights campaigns, notably the failed attempt to stop the execution of Willie McGee, an African-American convicted of raping a white woman.
+Through this and her husband's legal practice, she was involved in a number of civil rights campaigns, notably the failed attempt to stop the execution of Willie McGee, an African American convicted of raping a white woman.
 In 1953, as Communist Party members at the height of McCarthyism and the 'Red Scare', they were summoned to testify in front of the House Un-American Activities Committee.
 Both refused to name radical groups and friends or testify about their participation in Communist organisations, and were dismissed as 'unresponsive'.

 In 1956, Mitford published a pamphlet, "Lifeitselfmanship or How to Become a Precisely-Because Man".
-In response to Noblesse Oblige, the book her sister Nancy co-wrote and edited on the class distinctions in British English, popularising the phrases "U and non-U English" (upper class and non-upper class), Jessica described L and non-L (Left and non-Left) English, mocking the clichés used by her comrades in the all-out class struggle.
+In response to Noblesse Oblige, the book her sister Nancy co-wrote and edited on the class distinctions in British English, popularizing the phrases "U and non-U English" (upper class and non-upper class), Jessica described L and non-L (Left and non-Left) English, mocking the clichés used by her comrades in the all-out class struggle.
 (The title alludes to Stephen Potter's satirical series of books that included Lifemanship.)

 Mitford and Treuhaft resigned from the American Communist Party in 1958, because they had come to the conclusion they could pursue their ideals more effectively outside the party.
 Mitford felt the party had become "rather useless".

 In 1960, Mitford published her first book Hons and Rebels (US title: Daughters and Rebels), a memoir covering her youth in the Mitford household.